 Espressos can be enjoyed in four different sizes; ristretto, single, lungo, and double.
 A ristretto is ¾ of an ounce and is also known as a short.
 The most popular choice is the single shot of espresso which is exactly 1 ounce.
 Next, the lungo or long, which is 1 ½ ounce, and finally the double shot, which is 2 ounces of espresso.

 A cappuccino is a very popular coffee drink that came around approximately in the 17th century in Italy.
 It is made using espresso, steamed milk, and milk foam.
 A cappuccino’s identifying characteristics are the thick white foam center with a ring of foamed variations of brown.
 These are formed when the frothed milk and foam are poured over the espresso shot resulting in a unique look and flavor – Does Cappuccino have Caffeine?

 This is also where the cappuccino gets its name.
 It is derived from “Capuchin” friars which were an Italian religious order.
 It is in reference to the color of their religious clothing.
 In this context, it referred to the way the color of the drink changed as the frothed or steamed milk is added to the coffee.
 The layer of foam on top turns a light caramel color when the shots of espresso and milk are combined. – Ever heard of dry or wet cappuccino?
 What is the meaning of a bone dry cappuccino?

 Cappuccinos nowadays have many variations.
-They can be made with foamed cream instead of milk and have many added flavorings and spices to change the espresso drink according to personal taste.
+They can be made with foamed cream or half-and-half (How to make creamy foam when frothing half and half) instead of milk and have many added flavorings and spices to change the espresso drink according to personal taste.
 Oftentimes, these cappuccino drinks have nothing much in common anymore with the original Italian beverage.